Marius Sznajderman: Biography

 Throughout his career, Sznajderman has also explored Jewish themes, including works in remembrance of the Holocaust.
 In 1988 he produced a limited-edition print, in collaboration with his uncle, the Yiddish journalist and author S.L.
 Shneiderman, on the occasion of Shneiderman’s 80th birthday.
 The print featured a 1938 poem by Shneiderman, "Elegy for My Shtetl," written in Yiddish.
 The Yiddish text for the print was typeset using the last linotype machine used to print the New York-based Yiddish newspaper, The Forward.
 In 1989 he designed and supervised the production of a Holocaust memorial monument for Temple Beth El in Hackensack, New Jersey.
+The brass monument is now housed at the Alabama Holocaust Education Center in Birmingham.
 Other works have explored Nazi concentration and extermination camps, the Vichy government and the Holocaust in France.

 For many years Sznajderman had a deep friendship and intimate creative relationship with Venezuelan painter Oswaldo Vigas.
 In 1987, following a trip of the two families to the Venezuelan Andes, a two-person show of landscapes by Sznajderman and Vigas was held at the venerable Ateneo de Caracas, Galeria los Espacios Calidos.

 In 1991 the Contemporary Art Museum of Caracas produced a retrospective exhibit of Sznajderman’s work.

 In 2001 Sznajderman began a collages and collage constructions series using Yiddish as a leitmotif.
 A selection of the works were exhibited at the Yiddish Book Center, Amherst, Massachusetts in 2005-2006.

 In 2005, Venezuelan poet Hugo Brett Figueroa published the book "Scargot" with illustrations by Sznajderman.
 Sznajderman also illustrated the 1993 book "Who Were the Pre-Columbians?" by Bernard Barken Kaufman and "Magicismos," a book of poems by the Venezuelan poet Enrique Hernandez D’Jesus, published in 1989.

 In 2007, Warsaw Ghetto Revolt mural project and a Nazi concentration camp woodcut series created in 1958 and 1959, was exhibited at the Puffin Cultural Forum in Teaneck, New Jersey.
 In 2011 and 2012 he produced the "Yanaka" series of collages on paper and a large collage construction using Chiyogami - traditional Japanese printed paper - purchased in 1990 in Tokyo.

 In 2011 Sznajderman created seven collages using unauthorized lithographs by Salvador Dali as material.
 The collages were reproduced in a limited-edition booklet titled "Dali, Dumas and Me."
 The booklet described a series of events involving the late painter and printmaker Jorge Dumas, who had printed the Dali lithographs.
 The booklet was presented in 2013 during a solo exhibit by Sznajderman in New York City at Chashama Exhibit Space.
 Proceeds from the exhibit benefited the World Lung Foundation.